benspector3/circularity-summer-2020/README.md

     // code block for the for loop var circleX = draw.randomCircleInArea(canvas, true, true, '#999', 2);
     view.addChild(circleX);
+    circleX.velocityX = randomNumberBetween(-1, 1);
+    circleX.velocityY = randomNumberBetween(-1, 1);
     circles.push(circleX);
 }
 ```

+We can keep using the same variable `circleX` over and over because we only really need to put our new circle object in that variable for a few lines of code.
+After the new circle object is pushed into the `circles` Array, we can safely overwrite the `circleX` variable with the next circle object on the next loop.

 </p>
 </details>